cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 Retrieval-Augmented Generation (RAG) has become the default architecture for grounding LLMs in enterprise knowledge.
 The industry conversation, however, often conflates "using RAG" with "solving the knowledge problem."
 These are not the same thing, and treating them interchangeably leads to brittle systems, wasted investment, and false confidence in production.

-This post reframes RAG through the lens of context engineering, maps where it genuinely works, identifies where it fails in ways that are difficult to detect, and proposes decision frameworks for choosing the right architecture.
+I would like to reframe RAG through the lens of context engineering, map where it genuinely works, identify where it fails in ways that are difficult to detect, and propose decision frameworks for choosing the right architecture.

 The goal is not to dismiss RAG but to define its boundaries clearly so that product and engineering teams can make better tradeoff decisions in constrained, high-stakes environments.

 ---